Youssef El Kachati: Telstar

 El Kachati made his debut for Telstar on 14 August 2023, starting in a 1–0 league loss on the opening day of the season to Jong PSV.
 On 2 February 2024, El Kachati scored his first goal for Telstar in a 6–1 loss to MVV.
 The following week, he scored a brace to help Telstar to a 3–2 victory over Helmond Sport.
 El Kachati scored six goals in 22 appearances in his debut season for the club.

 In the 2024–25 Eerste Divisie season, El Kachati formed a forward partnership with Zakaria Eddahchouri, who led the division in scoring at the halfway point with 17 goals.
 At the end of January 2025, Eddahchouri moved to Deportivo La Coruña, leaving El Kachati to assume primary goalscoring duties.
 Having scored six goals up to that point, he subsequently embarked on a prolific run, netting 18 times in his final 21 appearances of the season.
 This included five goals in six matches during the Eredivisie promotion/relegation play-offs.
 El Kachati scored in both legs of the play-off final against Willem II, once in the 2–2 home draw and again in the 3–1 away victory, which secured promotion for Telstar and relegated Willem II.
 His contract with Telstar expired at the end of the campaign, making him a free agent.
 In total, he recorded 31 goals in 67 appearances for the club.

 NEC

 On 11 June 2025, El Kachati signed a three-year contract with Eredivisie club NEC, with a club option for an additional season.
 On 9 August, El Kachati made his debut for NEC in a 5–0 home win over Excelsior, coming on as a substitute for Kōki Ogawa.
 In his first involvement, he was fouled by goalkeeper Tijmen Holla to win a penalty, which Tjaronn Chery converted to complete the scoring.
 He netted his first goal for the club on 13 September, scoring the second in a 5–3 away defeat to PSV.

+Reims

+On 25 June 2026, El Kachati signed a two-year contract with Reims in French Ligue 2.